 Response: We have added the following regional condition which addressed EPA's concerns regarding inadvertent returns of drilling muds from directional drilling or boring activities in waters of the U.S.: "For utility line projects completed by horizontal directional drilling or other boring methods, a plan to address the prevention, containment, and cleanup of sediment or other materials caused by inadvertent returns of drilling fluids to waters of the U.S. through sub-soil fissures or fractures needs to be included with the PCN (if a PCN is required).
-If an inadvertent return of drilling fluids to waters of the U.S., then the applicant must notify the Corps immediately and submit a remediation plan as soon as possible."
+If an inadvertent return of drilling fluids to waters of the U.S. occurs, and the remediation requires work within waters of the U.S., then the applicant must notify the Corps immediately and submit a remediation plan as soon as possible."